 Thanks for your interest in NAUTILUS MUSIC-THEATER!

 Good citizens appreciate the arts, but great ones are visionary enough to know that the kind of behind-the-scenes arts understructure in which Nautilus works is absolutely crucial to a healthy and creative social environment.
 Securing a solid financial base demonstrates fiscal responsibility on our part, and allows us the time and resources to take artistic risks by developing unusual and innovative projects.

-So please, please, please -- dig down deep and find out just how much you are able to give so that this work can continue.
+So please, please, please - dig down deep and find out just how much you are able to give so that this work can continue.
 And of course, Nautilus is a tax-exempt 501c3 non-profit organization, so your gift is fully tax-deductible.